ten1ser/dcnitro/README.md

 - **Webhook**: Webhook URL to send notifications about successful snipes and wins.
 - **BotBlacklist**: A list of bot IDs that should be ignored when participating in giveaways.
 - **WebhookNotification**: Boolean value to enable or disable webhook notifications.
+- **UserAgents**: A list of user agents to be used for randomizing HTTP requests.
+- **DeviceIds**: A list of device identifiers used to further randomize and avoid detection.

 Example `config.json`: